Rollin' 30s Harlem Crips

-Rollin 30s Harlem Crips is a street gang formed by Belizean American Crips who had moved from South Los Angeles to Belize and then Harlem, New York.
+The Rollin' 30s Harlem Crips are a "set" of the Crips alliance of street gangs.
+The gang was formed by Belizean American Crips who had moved from South Los Angeles to Belize and then to Harlem, New York.

 History

 In 1961, a hurricane prompted the first major wave of immigration from British Honduras to South Los Angeles, which was already home to street gangs like the Crips and the Bloods.
 The spread of gangs among Belizeans accelerated in the 1980s.
 Following a wave of gang violence, ethnic Belizean gang members were deported back to Belize.
 Deported Belizean gang members quickly spread the culture of Bloods and Crips in Belize City.
 While the gang was in Belize, it adopted its current name.
-By 1995, the gang was active in Harlem, New York City and responsible for several assaults and shootings.
-In 1997, the gang was making $4,000 per day in drug sales.